Bottom-Up Skill Discovery from Unsegmented Demonstrations for Long-Horizon Robot Manipulation

 \section{Introduction}

-Real-world manipulation tasks challenge an autonomous robot to reason about long-term interactions with the physical environment through the lens of raw perception.
+\IEEEPARstart{R}{eal}-world manipulation tasks challenge autonomous robots to reason about long-term interactions with the physical environment through the lens of raw perception.
 To tackle this challenge, temporal abstraction~\cite{sutton1999between,Precup00temporalabstraction} offers a powerful framework to model the compositional structures of manipulation tasks.
 The key idea is to use (sensorimotor) skills as the basic building blocks for synthesizing temporally extended robot behaviors.
 Recently, skill-based manipulation algorithms, including task and motion planning~\cite{kaelbling2011hierarchical,kaelbling2013integrated,garrett2021integrated} and hierarchical reinforcement learning~\cite{sutton1999between,dietterich1998maxq}, have demonstrated promising results in some restrictive settings.
 Nonetheless, it remains challenging to devise an effective yet automated way of building a rich repertoire of skills without costly manual engineering, especially when incorporating real-world sensory data.